-Statistically speaking when given a specific set of examples, 100% of people may never actually agree on the level of beauty intrinsically present within a given subject matter in question.
-This essay however, is not about aesthetic taste present among those visually indoctrinated and those less informed.
-Instead, the subject matter discussed here involves almost exclusively that which is naturally innate within everyone who is capable of some sensory experience that is usually one of liveliness.
+Provided with examples, 100% of people may never actually agree or even be aware of the level of beauty intrinsically present within a given subject matter in question.
+This is not about aesthetic taste present among those visually indoctrinated and those less informed.
+Instead, the subject matter discussed here involves almost exclusively that which is naturally innate within everyone who is capable of some sensory experience.
 Joy and appreciation for some are learned reactions to this sensation.

 If what I’m positing contains some truth, then it inevitably presents a perplexing question that has likely been asked either abstractly or literally, for thousands of years: what exactly creates the impression of beauty?
 For the sake of brevity, I'm confining my interpretation of this achievement specifically to the design process but surely it relates to other disciplines and attributes of perception.
-Likewise, I have yet to heavily research the science of this but I don't doubt that there are neurological and evolutionary explanations for human appreciation of certain qualities.
+At the time of writing, I have yet to heavily research the science behind the perception of beauty but I would not be surprised if there are neurological and evolutionary explanations for human appreciation of certain qualities.

 Harmony falls within a spectrum—relative to the culture, volition, context and visual vocabulary—of the observer.
 Denoted in literal musical terms it refers to "...simultaneous notes which produce pleasing effects."
 Harmony is the causal instrument from which some form of emotive pleasure is derived by the interpreter.
 Just because something is pleasing however, does not necessarily make it beautiful.
 Even disharmony is a valuable tool for fostering appreciation for preceding or subsequent harmony.
 Similar to great musicians, it's possible for visual composers to create form that moves rhythmically to achieve various sensations at unique moments.